-Pursuant to the terms of the preferred stock purchase agreement dated July 19, 2010 with Optimus, which we refer to as the Series B purchase agreement, as of January 27, 2011, we had issued and sold 422 shares of non-convertible, redeemable Series B preferred stock, which we refer to as our Series B preferred stock, to Optimus.
+Pursuant to the terms of the preferred stock purchase agreement dated July 19, 2010, which we refer to as the Series B purchase agreement, with Optimus Capital Partners, LLC, which we refer to as Optimus, as of January 27, 2011, we had issued and sold 422 shares of non-convertible, redeemable Series B preferred stock, which we refer to as our Series B preferred stock, to Optimus.
 The aggregate purchase price for the Series B preferred stock was \$4.22 million.
 Under the terms of the Series B purchase agreement, Optimus remains obligated, from time to time until July 19, 2013, to purchase up to an additional 328 shares of Series B preferred stock at a purchase price of \$10,000 per share upon notice from us to Optimus, and subject to the satisfaction of certain conditions, as set forth in the Series B purchase agreement.
 Among these conditions, we must have a sufficient number of registered shares underlying a warrant issued to an affiliate of Optimus.
 We currently have 4,010,038 registered shares available under our prospectus and will likely need to register additional warrant shares in order to require Optimus to purchase the remaining shares of Series B preferred stock.